-1. New vehicle crossings are not allowed across primary pedestrian street frontage mapped areas (see Rule 18.6.14.2).
+1. New vehicle crossings are not allowed on a primary pedestrian street frontage mapped area (see Rule 18.6.15.b).

 6.6.3.2 Minimum sight distance from a vehicle access

 a.
 The minimum sight distance from a new vehicle access onto any state highway: